Wu Chun-li

-Wu Chun-li (吳俊立 (Wú Jùnlì); born 1962) is a Taiwanese politician from Taitung county.
-He was elected Taitung County Magistrate in 2005 but was barred from taking office due to a corruption conviction.
+Wu Chun-li (吳俊立 (Wú Jùnlì); born 1962) is a Taiwanese politician.
+He was elected Magistrate of Taitung in 2005 but was barred from taking office due to a corruption conviction.

 Career

 Taitung Council

 Wu Chun-li entered politics in 1998 as a KMT representative and became Taitung Council Speaker the following year.
 He was known for his opposition to the Taitung incinerator and was instrumental in having the budget for the incinerator frozen.
 In 1999 he was charged with corruption in relation to a budget skimming scheme.

 Taitung Magistrate elections

-In 2001 Wu Chun-li ran as the KMT candidate for County Magistrate but lost to Hsu Ching-yuan.
+In 2001, Wu Chun-li ran as the KMT candidate for County Magistrate but lost to Hsu Ching-yuan.
 In 2002 Wu was sentenced to 16 years jail in relation to the 1999 corruption charge.
 This was reduced to 7 years and eight months following a High Court review in Hualien.
 Wu maintained his innocence and appealed the decision.